gruntwork-io/toc/README.md

     1. [install-exhibitor](https://github.com/gruntwork-io/package-zookeeper/tree/master/modules/install-exhibitor): Install Exhibitor and its dependencies on a Linux server.
     1. [zookeeper-cluster](https://github.com/gruntwork-io/package-zookeeper/tree/master/modules/zookeeper-cluster): Deploy a ZooKeeper cluster using the server-group module from the AMI Cluster Infrastructure Package.
 Includes support for EBS Volumes for the transaction log as well as a set of ENIs to provide static IP addresses to ZooKeeper clients.

-1. **[Kafka](https://github.com/gruntwork-io/package-kafka)**: Deploy and manage a cluster of Kafka brokers on AWS.
+1. **[Kafka](https://github.com/gruntwork-io/package-kafka)**: Deploy and manage a cluster of Kafka brokers on AWS, plus Confluent tools (REST Proxy, Schema Registry, Kafka Connect).
 The main modules are:
     1. [install-kafka](https://github.com/gruntwork-io/package-kafka/tree/master/modules/install-kafka): Install Kafka and its dependencies on a Linux server.
     1. [kafka-cluster](https://github.com/gruntwork-io/package-kafka/tree/master/modules/kafka-cluster): Deploy a Kafka cluster using the server-group module from the AMI Cluster Infrastructure Package.
 Includes support for EBS Volumes for the Kafka log.
+    1. [confluent-tools-cluster](https://github.com/gruntwork-io/package-kafka/tree/master/modules/confluent-tools-cluster): Run a cluster of Confluent tools (REST Proxy, Schema Registry, Kafka Connect).
+    1. [install-confluent-tools](https://github.com/gruntwork-io/package-kafka/tree/master/modules/install-confluent-tools): Install Confluent tools (REST Proxy and Schema Registry) on Linux.
+    1. [run-kafka-connect](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-kafka-connect): Configure and run Kafka Connect.
+    1. [run-kafka-rest](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-kafka-rest): Configure and run Kafka REST Proxy.
+    1. [run-schema-registry](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-schema-registry): Configure and run Schema Registry.

 1. **[package-terraform-utilities](https://github.com/gruntwork-io/package-terraform-utilities)**: Useful Terraform utilities.
 The main modules are:
     1. [intermediate-variable](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/intermediate-variable): A way to define intermediate variables in Terraform.
     1. [join-path](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/join-path): Join a list of given path parts (that is, file and folder names) into a single path with the appropriate path separator (backslash or forward slash) for the current operating system.
     1 [operating-system](https://github.com/gruntwork-io/package-terraform-utilities/tree/master/modules/operating-system): Figure out what operating system is being used to run Terraform from inside your Terraform code.

-1. **[terratest](https://github.com/gruntwork-io/terratest)**: The swiss army knife of testing Terraform modules.
-This is a library written in Go that we use to test all of the code above.
-It contains a collection of useful utilities: e.g., apply and destroy Terraform code, SSH to servers and run commands, test HTTP endpoints, fetch data from AWS, build AMIs using Packer, run Docker builds, and so on.
+1. **[gruntwork](https://github.com/gruntwork-io/gruntwork)**: A CLI tool to perform Gruntwork tasks, such as bootstrapping your GitHub and AWS accounts for the Reference Architecture.

 ### Reference Architecture